The importance of positive self-esteem for kids

 Kids with positive self-esteem feel confident and capable.
 They value themselves and their abilities.
 They’re proud of the things they can do and want to try their best.

 When kids are confident and secure about who they are, they’re more likely to have a growth mindset.
-That means they can motivate themselves to take on new challenges and cope with and learn from mistakes.
+That means they can motivate themselves to take on new challenges.
+They can cope with and learn from mistakes.
 They’re also more likely to stand up for themselves and ask for help when they need it.

 How kids develop positive self-esteem